WindowsAzure-TrainingKit/HOL-iOSAndMobileServices/HOL.md

 ﻿<a name="HOLTop"></a>
-# Get started with Windows Azure Mobile Services and iOS #
+# Getting started with Windows Azure Mobile Services and iOS #

 ---